earthlab-education/climate-coding-challenge-earthlab-test-student/README.md

 To complete this assignment:

-    1. Open the notebooks in GitHub Codespaces by clicking the Code button > Codespaces tab > Open new Codespace on main
+    1. Open GitHub Codespaces by clicking the Code button > Codespaces tab > Open new Codespace on main
     2. Wait for the Codespace to load - this can take a few minutes the first time
     3. Complete the notebook(s)
     4. Use the GitHub tab in your Codespace to commit AND sync your changes